10 Common Business English Idioms – With Easy Explanations, Listening, and Quizzes

 8.

-Since the promo went live, traffic’s _____.
+Since the promo went live, our traffic’s _____.

 A) gone through the roof B) been back to square one